mediamonks/frontend-coding-standards/README.md

 - Always check your commit in details to avoid committing wrong code.

 ### Code Reviews
 Always let someone else review your code in the Pull/Merge Request.
 Make sure all code review comments are resolved, before you merge it!
+Read the complete guidelines [here](https://github.com/mediamonks/frontend-coding-standards/blob/main/creating-pull-requests.md).

 ## Recommended Frameworks